Orbital-Web/Raphael/README.md

 # Raphael

-**Raphael** is a UCI Chess Engine built using C++ and [Disservin's Chess Library](https://github.com/Disservin/chess-library).
+**Raphael** is a UCI Chess Engine built using C++.
 It also comes with a GUI built using [SFML](https://www.sfml-dev.org/).

-**Raphael** is a hobby project that is still a work in progress, but it plays decent chess.
 You can [scroll to the bottom](#raphael-engine) to see a list of features currently implemented, and also download the prebuilt binaries to try Raphael out for yourself.

 **Raphael** is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.